 Supported Living Services (SLS)

-Individuals who live on their own may need on-going supports.
-SLS is an individualized service that provides staff to assist and train individuals in all aspects of their life.
+SLS is an individualized service that provides staff to assist and train individuals living on their own in all aspects of their lives.
 SLS is required to provide 24 hour a day emergency assistance in addition to on-going supports.
-Regardless of an individual’s disability, they are eligible for SLS as long as they have the funds for rent, food and utilities.
-WRC provides SLS up to 24 hours per day, 7 days per week depending on the individual supports needed.
+Individuals are eligible for SLS as long as they have the funds for rent, food and utilities.

 WRC has options for licensed residential homes that provide specialized care and staffing depending on the individual’s needs.